Lauren And Laura's Wedding.

 “Why?”
 I asked her.

 She asked me if I we could go out together because she was now single.
-She told me that Greg and her had broken up for good earlier that week.
+She told me Greg and her had broken up for good earlier that week.

-“I would love to go out with you Bonnie,” I said.
+“Bonnie I would love to go out with you tomorrow night” I said.

 With no concrete plans I headed over to Bonnie’s apartment at about 5:30 pm.
 I arrived just before six and Bonnie was already outside waiting for me.
 She smelled wonderful when she got into my car.
 Bonnie wore a perfume called Lauren, it was her signature scent and she always wore Lauren while working at Collegiate.
 I remember telling her right away how much I missed the scent of her perfume and our coffee breaks together.